covcom/300CEM/Week_03_XML_and_Gradle/README.md

     private TextView textViewBlock;
     ```

-    Declare a Vehicle object as a member viarable of the class.
+    Declare a Vehicle object as a member variable of the class.
 This will be used for the current vehicle on the screen, remove the `vehicle` declaration in `onButtonClick()` function.
-Also, declare an ArrayList that holds Vehicles the user has added through menu, and a couple of other helper variables.
+Also, declare an ArrayList that holds Vehicles the user adds through the menu, and a couple of other helper variables.

     ```java
     private Vehicle vehicle;